throwaway579/sand/README.md

 # snedfile - Rust cross-platform sendfile() abstractions

-Natively supported using `sendfile()` are Linux, Fuchsia, FreeBSD and DragonFlyBSD, and every other `std`-platform using a fallback.
+Natively supported using `sendfile()` are Linux, Android, MacOS, iOS, FreeBSD and DragonFlyBSD, and every other `std`-platform using a fallback.

 # Usage

 This library is designed to make transmitting files as easy as possible.
-When you have a file and a TCP stream, all you have to do is
+If you have a file and a TCP stream, all you have to do is

 ```rust
 use snedfile::send_file;